andychu/rsc-regexp/py/README.md

 Though it's starting to with `.` metacharacter support, and possibly char classes `[^"\]`.

-Here's a comment about something I leared the hard way - Union types in TypeScript / MyPy / Zephyr ASDL are more natural than sum types for representing languages:
+Here's a comment / "rant" about something I leared the hard way - Union types in TypeScript / MyPy / Zephyr ASDL are more natural than sum types for representing languages:

 - <https://lobste.rs/s/tpe028/on_learning_compilers_creating#c_n8svhu> (on